geometric-kernels/GeometricKernels/docs/theory/hamming_graph.rst

 .. warning::
     You can get by fine without reading this page for almost all use cases, just use the standard :class:`~.kernels.MaternGeometricKernel`, following the respective :doc:`example notebook </examples/HammingGraph>`.

-    This is optional material meant to explain the basic theory and based mainly on :cite:t:`borovitskiy2023`.
+    This is optional material meant to explain the basic theory and based mainly on :cite:t:`doumont2025` and :cite:t:`borovitskiy2023`.

 ==========================
 Motivation